AnaZonia/moon_notes/1 Captain's Log/0 Sept 21 - Sept 27.md

 ## Sept 26, Tuesday

 Sick, so I stayed home.
-Spent the day getting documentation done and finishing the experience document.
+Spent the day getting documentation done and finishing the experience document/CV.
 I definitely thought this was not going to take this long!
 Still, I've learned a lot about what I have done and how to write a compelling grant.
 It's definitely been a worthwhile effort.

 In the evening I translated for Nicolinha and Scott Roberts.
 I think these may be interesting ways for me to get more involved with outreach.